mozilla/bigquery-etl/README.md

 - Will have tooling to replace partitions atomically to prevent duplicate data
 - Will have tooling to generate an optimized "destination plus" view that calculates the most recent partition
+  - Note: UDFs are not allowed in views

 Incremental queries have these properties: